USS Inflict (AM-456)

-USS Inflict (AM-456/MSO-456) was an Aggressive-class minesweeper acquired by the U.S. Navy for the task of removing mines that had been placed in the water to prevent the safe passage of ships.
+USS Inflict (AM-456/MSO-456) was a U.S. Navy Aggressive-class minesweeper.
+Like all minesweepers, the ship was designed to remove mines placed in the water to prevent safe passage.

-The second ship to be named Inflict by the Navy, AM-456 was launched 16 October 1953 by Wilmington Boat Works, Wilmington, Los Angeles; sponsored by Mrs. Robert E. Carlson; and commissioned 11 May 1954.
+The second ship to be named Inflict by the Navy, AM-456 was launched 16 October 1953 by Wilmington Boat Works, Wilmington, Los Angeles; sponsored by Mrs. Robert E. Carlson; and commissioned on 11 May 1954.

 West Coast operations

 After shakedown along the U.S. West Coast, Inflict engaged in sonar and minesweeping exercises until she departed Long Beach, California, 1 July for the western Pacific Ocean.
-Arriving Yokosuka, Japan 5 August she began operations with the navies of South Korea, Nationalist China, and Japan, In February 1955 she was reclassified MSO 456.
-Inflict returned to Long Beach 17 February 1956 and spent the remainder of the year on training operations.
+After arriving at Yokosuka, Japan on 5 August, she began operations with the navies of South Korea, Nationalist China, and Japan, In February 1955, she was reclassified MSO 456.
+Inflict returned to Long Beach on 17 February 1956 and spent the remainder of the year on training operations.

 Second Far East tour

-In 1957, Inflict continued operations off California and Mexico, helping to maintain one of America's mighty antisubmarine warfare forces.
-The minesweeper sailed 3 January 1958 for duty in the Far East.
-She arrived there as a crisis loomed in Indonesia.
-The strength of this mighty armada made itself felt as the crisis diminished quickly without incident.
+In 1957, Inflict continued operations off California and Mexico, helping to maintainantisubmarine warfare forces.
+The minesweeper sailed on 3 January 1958 to the Far East, arriving as a crisis loomed in Indonesia.

-From 19 to 22 March 1958, Inflict participated in Exercise "Bulwark", the first bilateral exercise between Philippine and U.S. Navy.
+From 19 to 22 March 1958, Inflict participated in Exercise Bulwark, the first bilateral exercise between Philippine and U.S. Navy.
 It took part in the third phase of the exercise, in waters off Corregidor and Caballo Islands.

 Inflict participated in joint exercises with the Thailand, and Chinese Nationalist navies before returning to Long Beach on 15 July.